Superstar64/sky/README.md

 # LambdaSki
-Simple Lambda Calculus to Ski Translator.
+Simple Lambda Calculus to Ski compiler.

 This is a simple program that converts lambda calculus expressions into sk combinator expressions.